Connect with others who understand.

 Genetic and Environmental Risk Factors

 The exact cause of MS is unknown.
-However, scientists believe there are some environmental and genetic risk factors associated with developing the disease.
+However, scientists and epidemiologists (scientists who study how diseases spread) have mentioned some environmental and genetic risk factors associated with developing the disease.
 Many of these factors are associated with the immune system.
-For example, a person who expresses a particular version of a gene called HLA-DRB1*15:01 is three times more likely to develop the disease.
-This gene is important for activating T cells in the immune system.
+For example, a person with a particular version of a gene called HLA-DRB1*15:01 is three times more likely to develop MS. This gene is important for activating T cells in the immune system.

-Environmental factors, such as infection with certain viruses, also put a person at a higher risk of developing MS. It is thought that these infections might activate the immune system to begin attacking the body’s tissues.
-Although it is not known how these infections activate the immune system to attack the body, scientists believe this may play a role in the development of MS.
+Environmental factors, such as infection with certain viruses, also put a person at a higher risk of developing MS. It’s thought that these infections might activate the immune system to begin attacking the body’s tissues.
+Although we don’t yet know how these infections activate the immune system to attack the body, scientists believe this may play a role in how MS develops.

 Immune System Activity in MS

-Scientists have isolated B cells and T cells from people living with MS that are specific and reactive against autoantigens.
-They have also identified autoantibodies in the blood of individuals living with MS. Additionally, when they analyze the function of the immune cells of people living with MS, the cells are often dysfunctional.
-For example, a subset of T cells known as regulatory T cells are supposed to suppress the immune system and prevent autoimmune activity.
-Studies have shown that these regulatory T cells are dysfunctional and do not properly suppress the immune system in people with MS.
+Scientists have isolated B cells and T cells from people with MS that specifically react to autoantigens.
+Additionally, they have detected autoantibodies in the blood of those with the condition.
+When scientists analyze the function of the immune cells of people living with MS, the cells are often dysfunctional.

-Scientists have also found T cells, B cells, and another immune cell type called a macrophage in active lesions in the brain and spinal cord.
-This finding suggests that these immune cells may be participating in the destruction that occurs to the CNS during an MS attack.
+Scientists have also found T cells, B cells, and another immune cell type, called a macrophage, in active lesions in the brain and spinal cord.
+This finding suggests that these immune cells might be involved in the damage that happens in the CNS during an MS attack.

 Immune-Modulating Therapies for MS

-Many of the treatments for MS work by suppressing the immune system or by preventing it from attacking the CNS.
-This includes the use of corticosteroids, which can suppress inflammation and immune cell activity.
-Corticosteroids are typically given quickly at the onset of a symptom-worsening flare or a true relapse.
+Many MS treatments work by suppressing the immune system or by preventing it from attacking the CNS.
+This includes corticosteroids (steroids), which can suppress inflammation and immune cell activity.
+Corticosteroids are usually given right away when symptoms start to get worse during a flare or a relapse.

-Therapies that deplete immune cells, such as B cells, with Ocrevus (ocrelizumab) have also been effective.
-Rituxan (rituximab) is another example of a medication for MS that specifically targets the immune system.
+Therapies that deplete immune cells, such as B cells, with ocrelizumab (Ocrevus) have also been effective.
+Rituximab (Rituxan) is another example of a medication for MS that specifically targets the immune system.
 Suppressing the immune system during an MS flare helps improve disease outcomes, which provides additional evidence that the immune system is involved in the development of MS.

 Understanding the Immune System and MS